Ikeda's conjecture on the period of the Duke-Imamoglu-Ikeda lift: Formal power series associated with local Siegel series

 The following theorem is due to \cite{K-K3}.

 \begin{thms} Let $T$ be an element of ${\mathcal L}_{n-1,p}^{(1)}.$ Then

 \end{thms}

 In \cite{B-S}, B{\"o}cherer and Sato got a similar formula for $T \in {\mathcal L}_{n,p}.$ We note that the above formula for $p \not=2$ can be derived directly from Theorem 20.7 in \cite{Sh2} (see also Zhuravlev \cite{Zh}).
-However, we note that we cannot use their results to prove the above formula for $p=2.$ Now by Theorem 5,2,5, we can rewrite $H_{n-1}(\omega,d_0,X,Y,t)$ in terms of $\widetilde R_{n-1}(d_0,\omega,X,Y,t)$ in the following way:
+However, we note that we cannot use their results to prove the above formula for $p=2.$